 Programs Providing Direct Incentives to Property Owners and Businesses

 On February 4, 2016, St. Petersburg City Council approved Resolution 2016-47 that adopted ten redevelopment programs that will fund investment in the South St. Petersburg CRA.
-The TIF programs described in this section are proposed as direct incentives to the community that will be rolled out in May 2016 upon receipt of Pinellas County’s TIF contribution by April 15.
-City Administration will begin marketing the availability of funding through these programs from March to May alerting businesses and residents to the opening of the application period in May.
-CRA-TIF Grant Funds news release
+The TIF programs described in this section are direct incentives to the community that were first rolled out in May 2016.
+The City awarded more than $349,000 in grant funding to over 33 applicants for a variety of commercial revitalization project.
+Link to 2016 Awardee List and Map

 Affordable Multifamily Housing Development Program provides an annual property tax rebate for up to fifteen years on increases in ad valorem taxes for all applicable Pinellas County taxing authorities for developers of new and substantially renovated affordable multifamily housing in the CRA.
 The rebate, which must first be approved by the Agency and City Council, will be based on the increase in ad valorem taxes in the first year the completed project goes on the tax rolls.
 The maximum award is $50,000 per project per year and both City and County TIF contributions will be used to fund the program.
 For the purposes of this program, “affordable housing” is defined as housing meeting the needs of households whose income is 80 percent or below the area median household income.
 The maximum income and rent levels for this program are based on those established by the Florida Housing Finance Corporation’s SHIP Program.